Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: Introduction

-To extend our experiments for the Hamiltonian circuit version, a 56-instance set is introduced into this work, including all instances from 120 to 1379 customers found in TSPLib\footnote{Instances collected from http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/index.html}.
-This new set aims at better evaluating all heuristics, once for the 23-instance set, whose instances vary from 42 to 107 customers, as there is no clear difference among the results.
+In our proposed hybrid DM strategy, we hybridized a state-of-the-art heuristic called GILS-RVND, which was presented in \cite{Silva2012} for the MLP.
+Computational results obtained in our experiments showed that our hybrid data mining approach, called MDM-GILS-RVND, can solve more efficiently virtually all 173 instances originally reported in~\cite{Silva2012}, not only in solution quality but also in computational time.
+Beyond that, in order to extend our experiments, a 56-instances set is introduced to this paper, composed of all instances from 120 to 1379 customers found in TSPLib\footnote{Instances collected from http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/index.html}.
+This new set aims at better evaluating MDM-GILS-RVND and GILS-RVND.
+In total, 229 instances were tested, and their results are reported in this paper.

-It is noteworthy that the original source codes, as well as the values of the initial seeds of all experiments from \cite{Silva2012}, were provided by the authors, which allowed us to entirely reproduce the original experiments.
-Submitted to the same prior conditions, the proposed hybrid heuristics were evaluated and their results were compared to the original version, using the same set of parameters defined in \cite{Silva2012} and following a fair and strict evaluation.
-To support all computational experiments reported in this work, tests of statistical significance, analysis of mined patterns, equal time comparisons and time-to-target plots were also provided.
+It is noteworthy that the original source code of GILS-RVND as well as all seeds of pseudo-random numbers used in the experiments reported in \cite{Silva2012} were provided by the authors, which allowed us to entirely re-execute the original experiments of this heuristic, providing, in this way, a fair comparison between the heuristics evaluated in this paper.
+Furthermore, to support all computational experiments, statistical significance tests, analyses over the impact of mined patterns, experiments using computational time as the stopping criterion, and time-to-target plots are presented.
+Finally, we also made available all log files of all reported experiments on an online repository \citep[see][]{Santana2018dataset}.

-From these analyses, the hybrid data mining approaches applied to GILS-RVND demonstrated their efficiency not only in the improvement of solution quality, but also in reduction of computational time.
-An aftermath of these results provided 88 new solution cost values, or Best Known Solutions (BKS), for the MLP literature.
+From these results and analyses, MDM-GILS-RVND demonstrated to be more efficient than GILS-RVND in terms of solution quality and computational time simultaneously, mainly in challenging instances, which usually start from 500 customers in this work.
+Besides, the proposed method was able to find better solutions for 32 instances, adding 32 best known solutions to the literature.

-The remaining of this work is organized as follows.
-In Chapter \ref{cha:mlp}, the Minimum Latency Problem is introduced along with its related literature.
-Chapter \ref{cha:gils-rvnd} presents the GILS-RVND heuristic.
-In Chapter \ref{cha:dm-gils-rvnd}, the first proposed heuristic with data mining, the DM-GILS-RVND, is showed and its computational evaluation is displayed in Chapter \ref{cha:dm-gils-rvnd-comp}.
-The second hybrid heuristic, the MDM-GILS-RVND, and its computational evaluation are presented in Chapters \ref{cha:mdm-gils-rvnd} and \ref{cha:mdm-gils-rvnd-comp}, respectively.
-Concluding remarks and future works are pointed out in Chapter 8.
+The remaining of this paper is organized as follows.
+In Section~\ref{sec:mlp}, the Minimum Latency Problem is introduced along with its related literature.
+Section~\ref{sec:gils-rvnd} presents the GILS-RVND heuristic.
+In Section~\ref{sec:mdm-gils-rvnd}, the hybrid heuristic with data mining is presented.
+Computational evaluation comparing both heuristics is displayed in Section~\ref{sec:computational-experiments}.
+Concluding remarks and future works are pointed out in Section~\ref{sec:conclusion}.